reeze/php-ext-embed/README.md

 Build Status: [![Build Status](https://secure.travis-ci.org/reeze/php-ext-embed.png)](http://travis-ci.org/reeze/php-ext-embed)

+## What it is

-*Mix it up with PHP and C!*
+**Mixed-language programming with PHP and C!**

-`php-ext-embed` is a tool to help you building your php extension with both `PHP` and `C` by embed your php lib right inside your extension.
+`php-ext-embed` is a tool to help you implant pieces of PHP script right into your php extension (produced as `*.so`, written in C).

 ## Why should I use it?

-The PHP lib could be embeded into your single extension so file. then your could write the performance ciritical part with `C` and the rest with `PHP`, you got a single extension file without dependency.
+The PHP lib could be embedded into your single extension so file. then your could write the performance critical part with `C` and the rest with `PHP`, you got a single extension file without dependency.

 It will be much easier to maintain and distribute your extension.